 During the second quarter of 2015, our board of directors approved an increased capital expenditure budget of approximately \$595.0 million for calendar year 2015, which includes capital requirements of our equity method investee but excludes acquisitions.
+During the third-quarter of 2015, our board of directors approved an additional \$55.0 million of contributions to Medallion to be used for additional expansion projects.
 We do not have a specific acquisition budget since the timing and size of acquisitions cannot be accurately forecasted.

 The amount, timing and allocation of capital expenditures are largely discretionary and within management's control.
 If oil, NGL and natural gas prices decline below our acceptable levels, or costs increase above our acceptable levels, we may choose to defer a portion of our budgeted capital expenditures until later periods to achieve the desired balance between sources and uses of liquidity and prioritize capital projects that we believe have the highest expected returns and potential to generate near-term cash flow.
-Subject to financing alternatives, we may also increase our capital expenditures significantly to take advantage of opportunities we consider to be attractive.
-We consistently monitor and may adjust our projected capital expenditures in response to success or lack of success in drilling activities, changes in prices, availability of financing and joint venture opportunities, drilling and acquisition costs, industry conditions, the timing of regulatory approvals, the availability of rigs, reduction of service costs, contractual obligations, internally generated cash flow and other factors both within and outside our control.
+Subject to financing alternatives, we may also increase our capital expenditures in response to success or lack of success in drilling activities, changes in prices, availability of financing and joint venture opportunities, drilling and acquisition costs, industry conditions, the timing of regulatory approvals, the availability of rigs, reduction of service costs, contractual obligations, internally generated cash flow and other factors both within and outside our control.